-Despite multiple covid variant outbreaks, supply chain disruptions and rising inflation in 2021, the Plan experienced solid returns from its investment portfolio largely due to the overall strong performance throughout the broad financial markets, as evidenced by the benchmark returns in the table on the next page.
-As reported by the Plan's investment consultant, the preliminary total investment return based on fair value, net of fees, was 11.6% in 2021 compared to 15.7% in 2020.
-In absolute terms, all asset classes positively contributed to performance except for international equity.
-In relative terms, fixed income, domestic equity, global equity, private debt, real estate and hedge funds exceeded their respective benchmarks.
+Inflation, rising interest rates and geopolitical instability led to a broad market downturn in 2022, as evidenced by the benchmark returns in the table on the next page.
+The Plan experienced negative returns from its investment portfolio in 2022 due to declines in both equity and fixed income holdings.
+As reported by the Plan's investment consultant, the preliminary total investment return based on fair value, net of fees, was -13.3% in 2022 compared to 11.8% in 2021.
+In absolute terms, only private debt, real estate, and real assets infrastructure fund positively contributed to performance.
+In relative terms, fixed income, global equity, private debt, private equity, and real estate exceeded their respective benchmarks.